Ambiabstract/vmf_to_ue4/README.md

 # vmf_to_ue4
-Python script that imports .vmf files (levels from Hammer++) into Unreal Engine 4 (work in progress).
+Python script that imports .vmf files (levels from Hammer++) into Unreal Engine 4.

+Work in progress.
 Maybe someday I'll finish it.

 Currently implemented:
 - geometry with UV unwrapping, smoothing groups and material names;